ucsb-cs148-w26/pj02-ai-cooking/team/sprint01/lab04.md

-Lab04 Scrum
+# Lab04 Scrum Project: Pantry Pal

-Project: AI Cooking App
+**Mentor:** Self Mentored

-Mentor: Self Mentored
+**Meeting Time:** Lab04

-Meeting Time: lab04
+**Type of Meeting:** Daily Scrum

-Type of Meeting: Daily Scrum
+**Team:** Krisha[X], Daniel[X], Yuxi[X], Andy[X], Mahima[X]

-Team: Krisha[X], Daniel[X], Yuxi[X], Andy[X], Mahima[X]
+---

-Scribed Discussion:
+## Scribed Discussion

-Mahima is working on the backend of the applciation
+- Mahima is working on the backend of the applciation

-Daniel is working on adding AI expiration dates
+- Daniel is working on adding AI expiration dates

-Yuxi is working on the onboarding form
+- Yuxi is working on the onboarding form

-Krisha is working on the pantry and adding items to pantry manually
+- Krisha is working on the pantry and adding items to pantry manually

-Andy is working on making the APIs work for recipe generation and photo recognition
+- Andy is working on making the APIs work for recipe generation and photo recognition